ruggsea/lora_roman_mosaics/README.md

-Attempt of training a SDXL lora on a dataset of Roman mosaics images, mostly taken from the Museo Nazionale Romano - Palazzo Massimo in Rome

 # Lora Roman Mosaics

 This repository contains code and data used to train a Lora (Low-Rank Adaptation, an efficient finetuning approach for large Diffusion models) on a dataset of Roman mosaics images.
 The majority of the images were sourced from the Museo Nazionale Romano - Palazzo Massimo in Rome, some of them are my own photos.